dianapnle/spirited-away/README.md

 ## How to install and run

-Once the repo is cloned, run
+Once the repo is cloned, to setup backend:

 `cd <new-project-name>`, then `cd backend && npm install` \
+`npx dotenv sequelize db:migrate`\
+`npx dotenv sequelize-cli db:seed:all`

+to setup frontend:
 `cd <new-project-name>` then `cd frontend && npm install`

 to install